Chino Hills, California: Parks and recreation

+Chino Hills State Park has 60 miles (100 km) of trails and fire roads also offer opportunities for viewing wildlife and native plants.
+Facilities consist of a picnic area, camping sites, equestrian staging area and corrals, a historic barn, water and restrooms.

 Government

 Local

 Chino Hills follows the Council-Manager model of government.
 The city is governed by a city council which establishes all city ordinances, approves plans, adopts budgets, etc. The council appoints the city manager who enforces laws and, in essence, runs the city's day-to-day operations.

 City council

 The city council is elected by city residents and, within the council, rotates the position of mayor.
 Once elected, the city council members serve a four-year term.
 The five city council members meet on the second and fourth Tuesday of each month, with opportunity for residents to voice their opinion during the open forum.
 The meetings are broadcast via the city's television station and streaming via the city's website.

 The current mayor and council members are: